 You are the preceptor for a second year nursing student on clinical placement in your ward.
 The student nurse tells you she had a problem yesterday when the RN she was working with asked her to administer all the medications to her patients.
 When the student nurse asked the RN to second check the medications she was told everyone was too busy so she would have to do it without the second checker.

-What would you do?
+What would you advise the student nurse to do?

 What would you do?